Jack Curran

 John Joseph Curran (September 6, 1930 – March 14, 2013) was an American baseball and basketball coach.
-Curran was the head coach at Archbishop Molloy High School in Queens, New York.
+Curran was the head coach at Archbishop Molloy High School in Queens, New York City.
 Curran won more basketball and baseball games than any high school coach in the United States.

 He has been elected into nine different Halls of Fame.

 Early life and education

 Curran was born on September 6, 1930, the son of New York City police officer Thomas Curran and Helen Curran, who worked in the New York City Police Commissioner's office.

-Curran graduated in 1948 from All Hallows High School in Bronx, New York.
-He earned a bachelor’s degree in English from St. John’s University, where he became a pitcher of the varsity team.
+Curran graduated in 1948 from All Hallows High School in the Bronx, New York City.
+He earned a bachelor's degree in English from St. John's University, where he became a pitcher of the varsity team.

 Curran played minor league baseball in the Brooklyn Dodgers and the Philadelphia Phillies organizations.